aclark4life/blog-2017/now/index.rst

 (Inspired by http://sivers.org/now)

-I'm in Bethesda, MD, USA; I spend all my time on the following (in order of time spent):
+I'm in Bethesda, MD, USA; I spend all my time on the following activities (in order of time spent and priority):

 - **Husband** to Amy
 - **Owner** of pets Mina (cat) & Quincey (dog)